Technologicat/unpythonic/doc/features.md

      - `rscanl`, `rscanl1` reverse each input and then left-scan.
 This syncs the **right** ends.
    - `unfold1`, `unfold`: generate a sequence [corecursively](https://en.wikipedia.org/wiki/Corecursion).
 The counterpart of `foldl`.
      - `unfold1` is for 1-in-2-out functions.
 The input is `state`, the return value must be `(value, newstate)` or `None`.
      - `unfold` is for n-in-(1+n)-out functions.
-The input is `*states`, the return value must be `(value, *newstates)` or `None`.
+       - **Changed in v0.15.0.** *The initial args/kwargs are unpacked to the args/kwargs of the user function.
+The function must return a `Values` object, where the first positional return value is the value to be yielded, and anything else is unpacked to the args/kwargs of the user function at the next iteration.*
      - Unfold returns a generator yielding the collected values.
 The output can be finite or infinite; to signify that a finite sequence ends, the user function must return `None`.
+(Beside a `Values` object, a bare `None` is the only other allowed return value from the user function.)
  - *mapping and zipping*:
    - `map_longest`: the final missing battery for `map`.
      - Essentially `starmap(func, zip_longest(*iterables))`, so it's [spanned](https://en.wikipedia.org/wiki/Linear_span) by ``itertools``.